alexpolt/alexpolt.github.io/src/atomic-data.md

   at least one thread will always succeed).

   Now to the problems that hunt lock-free programming.
+Here is a picture of a stack and two threads doing work.

  <center>![](images/The-ABA-Problem.png)</center>

+  The above illustration shows two major evils in the lock-free world: the ABA and lifetime management.
+Can you spot them?

 ##Evil number one: The ABA